humanwritten/pingmcp/README.md

-# PingMCP - Audio Notifications for Claude
+# PingMCP - Audio Notifications for Claude Code

 **Never miss when Claude finishes a task again!** 🔔